 A low compression can be caused by:

 All readings should be similar.
-If one is lower than the others a 'wet' test can be performed by squirting a small amount of oil into the cylinder and re-testing the compression.
-The inclusion of the oil ensures a tight seal between the piston and the bore, so if the compression is regained the fault lies within the piston rings, but if very little difference has been made, the fault lies within the valves.
+If one is lower than the others a wet test can be performed by squirting a small amount of oil into the cylinder and re-testing the compression.
+The inclusion of the oil improves the seal between the piston and the bore, so if the compression is regained the fault lies within the piston rings.
+If very little difference has been made, the fault lies within the valves.

 There should not be more than 25% difference between the highest and lowest compression readings.

 The amperage required to crank the engine depends on many factors including, engine capacity, number of cylinders, oil viscosity, starter and circuit condition and of course the compression in the cylinders.

 The current for a typical 4 cylinder diesel engine is about 200 to 300 amps.
 The compressions can be compared against each other by monitoring the current required to push each cylinder up on its compression stroke.
 It is therefore important that the current draw on each cylinder is equal.